Faculty Directory

 Department of Pharmaceutical and Health Economics

-Darius Lakdawalla is a widely published, award-winning researcher and a leading authority in both health economics and health policy.
-He also holds the Quintiles Chair in Pharmaceutical Development and Regulatory Innovation at USC, where he sits on the faculties of the school and the Price School of Public Policy.
-He is a senior fellow at the USC Leonard D. Schaeffer Center for Health Policy & Economics, one of the nation’s premier health policy research centers.
+Darius Lakdawalla is a widely published, award-winning researcher and a leading authority on health economics and health policy.
+He is the University Professor of Pharmaceutical Economics and Public Policy and holds the Quintiles Chair in Pharmaceutical Development and Regulatory Innovation at the University of Southern California, where he sits on the faculties of the Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences and the Sol Price School of Public Policy.
+He is also the Chief Scientific Officer at USC’s Leonard D. Schaeffer Institute for Public Policy & Government Service, which develops evidence-based, non-partisan solutions for critical policy challenges, with a focus on health, economics, and social sciences.

 Areas of Expertise